SEIR-7-06/mongoose-lesson/README.md

 ```

 - test is what the database is called, it will automatically be called whatever you put after ```localhost:27017/```

+## Create a collection Schema and Model

+In mongo, you can put whatever you want into your collections.
+This can be a little dangerous because you might make a mistake in your code.
+To avoid having the wrong kind of data in your database, Mongoose allows us to create Schemas (or blueprints) for our objects, so that something funny doesn't find its way in.
+Each Schema maps to a Collection and defines the shape of the documents.

 - Let's create a model for our Article resource in a file called ```Article.js```
 ```javascript